 There are entire sectors of the offline economy being reshaped by Google policies.

-When those sectors get coverage, the blame always goes to the individual business owner who was personal responsible for Google's behaviors, or perhaps some coverage of the nefarious "spammers."
+When those sectors get coverage, the blame always goes to the individual business owner who was (somehow?) personally responsible for Google's behaviors, or perhaps some coverage of the nefarious "spammers."

 John Milton in his fiery 1644 defense of free speech, Areopagitica, was writing not against the oppressive power of the state but of the printers guilds.
 Darnton said the same was true of John Locke's writings about free speech.
 Locke's boogeyman wasn't an oppressive government, but a monopolistic commercial distribution system that was unfriendly to ways of organizing information that didn't fit into its business model.
 Sound familiar?

 When Google complains about censorship, they are not really complaining about what may be, but what already is.
 Their only problem is the idea that someone other than themselves should have any input in the process.

 "I think as technologists we should have some safe places where we can try out some new things and figure out what is the effect on society, what's the effect on people, without having to deploy kind of into the normal world.
 And people like those kind of things can go there and experience that and we don't have mechanisms for that." - Larry Page

 I have no problem with an "opt-in" techno-utopia test in some remote corner of the world, but if that's the sort of operation he wants to run, it would be appreciated if he stopped bundling his software into billions of electronic devices & assumed everyone else is fine with "opting out."